Check out Lionel Messi's iconic Adidas World Cup boots which costs over N250,000

 How much does Messi’s adidas World Cup boots cost?

-They currently have a retail price of N270,155 ($355), and should Messi go on to win the tournament, these boots will likely skyrocket in value as they become a possible collector's item.
+Lionel Messi's Adidas World Cup boots cost ($355) N270,155.
+The boots are currently at a retail price and should Messi go on to win the tournament, these boots will likely skyrocket in value as they become a possible collector's item.

 The boot can be viewed and purchased on adidas' official website.